makaio/box-view-ruby/README.md

 To start using box-view-ruby in your code, set your API token:

-    Crocodoc.api_token = 'YOUR_API_TOKEN'
+    BoxView.api_token = 'YOUR_API_TOKEN'

-And now you can start using the methods in Crocodoc::Document, Crocodoc::Download, and Crocodoc::Session.
+And now you can start using the methods in BoxView::Document, BoxView::Download, and BoxView::Session.

 Read on to find out more how to use crocodoc-ruby.
 You can also find more detailed information about our API here: